UPPMAX/programming_formalisms/docs/sessions/registered_report/README.md

 This package should create all texts, tables and figures needed for publication.

+Why would one put code in a package, instead of a script?

+???- question "Answer"

+    Because a package is:

+    - for users: it is easier to install: when installing a Python packages, the prerequisites are installed with them
+    - for us: we can use the formalized architecture of a Python package, such as modules and testing code

 What would be your ideal use of this Python package?
 That is, how would you **ideally** document the Python code on how to (re)do the experiment?